This post may contain affiliate links.

 Frogg Toggs Xtreme Lite

 The Frogg Toggs Xtreme Lite is a big step up from the Frogg Toggs UL2 Rain Jacket in terms of fit with a fully adjustable hood, zippered side pockets, velcro wrist closures, and a cord-adjustable waist.
 It’s also permanently waterproof and far more durable and better fitting than the UL2 rain jacket.
-While the Xtreme Lite is twice as expensive as the UL2 rain jacket, you can usually get it on Amazon for considerably less than its list price.
+While the Xtreme Lite is twice as expensive as the UL2 rain jacket, the difference is well worth it.
 Available in men’s and women’s models.
 Read the SectionHiker review.

 The Compass 360 Ultrapak Ultra-Lite Jacket is quite similar to the Frogg Toggs Xtreme Lite Rain Jacket in build and features.
 The jacket is made with the same DWR-free translucent waterproof fabric as the Xtreme Lite, and has taped seams, a three-way adjustable hood, elastic cuffs, water-resistant zippers, and a hem cinch to block drafts.
 While the jacket does not have pit zips, it has a large plaquette vent across the back, which admittedly has limited value when worn under a backpack.
 There are two big zippered side pockets and two large mesh pockets in the interior which are great for storing hats, gloves, and personal items.
 The Compass 360 Ultrapak weighs 7.8 oz in a size large.
 Sizing is unisex.